C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Maps are a means of communication.
 Humans have used them to provide spatial information based on available knowledge and technologies, since ancient times.
 Nowadays, we are familiar with interactive web map services on our smart phones.

 Maps offer guidance but can also deceive.
 While maps at first glance might appear to provide objective geographic information, it is important to keep in mind that they are not exact replicas of the spaces they represent.
 Instead they are complex systems of representation that inherently involve reduction, selection, and standardization that might leave out crucial information by accident, or on purpose.
-There is no better example for this than Jorge Luis Borges' one-paragraph story []"On Exactitude in Science"](https://en.wikipedia.org/wiki/On_Exactitude_in_Science):
+There is no better example for this than Jorge Luis Borges' one-paragraph story ["On Exactitude in Science"](https://en.wikipedia.org/wiki/On_Exactitude_in_Science):

 > …In that Empire, the Art of Cartography attained such Perfection that the map of a single Province occupied the entirety of a City, and the map of the Empire, the entirety of a Province.
 In time, those Unconscionable Maps no longer satisfied, and the Cartographers Guilds struck a Map of the Empire whose size was that of the Empire, and which coincided point for point with it.
 The following Generations, who were not so fond of the Study of Cartography as their Forebears had been, saw that that vast Map was Useless, and not without some Pitilessness was it, that they delivered it up to the Inclemencies of Sun and Winters.
 In the Deserts of the West, still today, there are Tattered Ruins of that Map, inhabited by Animals and Beggars; in all the Land there is no other Relic of the Disciplines of Geography.